sandbergja/evergreen_holdings_gem/README.md

     status = conn.get_holdings 1234, org_unit: 17, descendants: true

-See if that TCN has any copies available:
+See if that Record ID has any copies available:

     status.any_copies_available?
     => false